FuuuOverclocking/path-nice/README.md

 const pkg = path('./package.json')

+// A PathNice instance is a wrapper of the raw path string, so that the path
+// can be easily used to generate additional paths or manipulate files. pkg.raw === './package.json'    // true

 // is the instance of PathNice pkg instanceof path.PathNice    // true

 // is an immutable object, all properties are read-only Object.isFrozen(pkg)            // true

-// A PathNice instance is a wrapper of the raw path string, so that the path
-// can be easily used to generate additional paths or manipulate files. pkg.raw                         // './package.json'
 ```

 ### Path related methods